Palace of Westminster: Second World War damage and restoration

 The old chamber of the House of Commons was in use between 1852 and 1941, when it was destroyed by German bombs in the course of the Second World War.

 During the Second World War, the palace was hit by bombs on fourteen separate occasions.
 A bomb that fell on 26 September 1940 lifted the statue of Richard the Lionheart from its pedestal and bent its sword, an image that was used as a symbol of the strength of democracy, "which would bend but not break under attack".

 The worst raid took place in the night of 10–11 May 1941, when the palace took at least twelve hits and three people (two policemen and Resident Superintendent of the House of Lords, Edward Elliott) were killed.
 The Commons Chamber and the roof of Westminster Hall were both set alight; as the firefighters could not save both, the hall was prioritised and saved, while the chamber was destroyed.
 The Lords Chamber and Clock Tower were damaged in the same raid.
 The Commons Chamber was rebuilt in a simplified style after the war, being completed in 1950.

 Recent history

 As the need for office space in the palace increased, Parliament acquired office space in the nearby Norman Shaw Building in 1975 and in the custom-built Portcullis House, completed in 2000.
 This increase has enabled all Members of Parliament (MP) to have their own office facilities.

 The palace was designated a Grade I listed building in 1970 and a World Heritage Site in 1987.
 The fabric of the building is in urgent need of restoration.
-In January 2018, the House of Commons voted for both houses to vacate the palace to allow for a complete refurbishment of the building, which will take at least six years and start no sooner than 2025.
+In January 2018, the House of Commons voted for both houses to vacate the palace to allow for a complete refurbishment of the building, which would take at least six years and start no sooner than 2025.
 In September 2022, the Restoration and Renewal Client Board, a joint committee of the House of Lords and the House of Commons, was formed to oversee the necessary works.
+As of February 2026, no plan had been agreed.